 Trump Media Announces Its Purchases For Bitcoin Treasury Reach $2 Billion

-SARASOTA, Fla., July 21, 2025 (GLOBE NEWSWIRE) -- Trump Media and Technology Group Corp.
-(Nasdaq, NYSE Texas: DJT) ("Trump Media" or the "Company"), operator of the social media platform Truth Social, the streaming platform Truth+, and the FinTech brand Truth.Fi, announced today that the Company has accumulated approximately $2 billion in bitcoin and bitcoin-related securities as part of its previously announced bitcoin treasury strategy.
+SARASOTA, Fla. – Trump Media and Technology Group Corp.
+(Nasdaq , NYSE Texas: DJT) (“Trump Media” or the“Company”), operator of the social media platform Truth Social, the streaming platform Truth+, and the FinTech brand Truth, announced today that the Company has accumulated approximately $2 billion in bitcoin and bitcoin -related securities as part of its previously announced bitcoin treasury strategy .

 Shannon Devine (MZ Group | Managing Director – MZ North America)